 But keep driving west from Currumbin Waters to the Currumbin Valley, Queensland’s best hideaway location (pssst, don’t tell anyone).
 When we can drag ourselves from the beach, we only need drive 15 minutes to where the mountains rise along the rim of the extinct Tweed Volcano.
 The hinterland this volcano created when it erupted 22 million years ago is as significant to the Gold Coast as its beaches.
 Out here you’ll find the largest tracts of subtropical rainforest left in Australia in World Heritage-listed national parks – also home to some of Australia’s most romantic retreats.
 Couples needn’t venture beyond Currumbin’s lush hinterland for entertainment.
 We spend entire weekends swimming in natural rock pools by the roadside, or within the Mount Cougal section of the Springbrook National Park (at the Valley’s end), and eating at organic fruit stalls and farms with their cosy cafes and musicians playing favourite old tunes, perched out along the escarpments (try Freemans Organic Farm, Currumbin Valley Harvest and the Currumbin Valley Eco Village).

-Avoid school holidays.
+TOP TIP: Avoid school holidays.
 The Gold Coast is popular with families so accommodation is limited and often doubles in price during these peak times.

 The months of autumn and spring are best, though temperatures rarely drop below 20 degrees even in winter (neither does the water temperature).